Platform Updates

 - Consistency — the same contract size you'd get following one trader is what you get following five

 This pairs directly with the broker-verified execution model already in place.
-Because every trade on Alertsify is mirrored from a real trader's verified account through SnapTrade, the deduplication check has clean, authoritative data to work with — it knows exactly which trader fired which signal and when.
+Because every trade on Alertsify is mirrored from a real trader's verified account through a verified broker connection, the deduplication check has clean, authoritative data to work with — it knows exactly which trader fired which signal and when.

 Built into the execution layer, not bolted on